ezzabuzaid/me/src/content/posts/running-untrusted-javascript-code.md

 ---
 publishedAt: '2024-07-16T00:00:00'
 title: 'Running Untrusted JavaScript Code'
-description: "Strategies to safely run user JS/TS: eval pitfalls, Workers, isolated-vm, WASM, Docker, static analysis, and timeboxing."
+description: 'Strategies to safely run user JS/TS: eval pitfalls, Workers, isolated-vm, WASM, Docker, static analysis, and timeboxing.'
+featured: 0
 ---

 **IMPORTANT**: _This is about running JavaScript and TypeScript code only.
 That being said, the writing might also be the direction to run other code in other languages._